ulidtko/wave-simulation/README.md

 wave-simulation
 ===============

-*A C++11/CMake/Boost/Qt/OpenGL excersize.*
+*A C++11/CMake/Boost/Qt/OpenGL exercise.*

-This code started in Feb 2012 as an employment excersize.
+This code started in Feb 2012 as an employment exercise.
 Local Samsung R&D center[¹] gave me an assignment, which was roughly formulated as:
 > Make a wave going over a picture.
 Bonus points for reflections, radial waves, etc.

 [¹]: http://www.samsung.com/ua/aboutsamsung/careers/samsungukraineresearchcenter/SamsungUkraineResearchCenter.html